tomoki/docker-wine-japanese/README.md

+# This is a fork from https://github.com/webanck/docker-wine-steam
+This is a fork of great tools [docker-wine-stream] (https://github.com/webanck/docker-wine-steam) to adapt it Japanese games (mostly novel games)

-#Windows games on Linux!
-Steam games!
+#Windows (Japanese) games on Linux!

-Play Steam and Windows games on Linux using Wine to do so and confining the mess inside a Docker container.
+Play Japanese Windows games on Linux using Wine to do so and confining the mess inside a Docker container.
 Bind X11's socket for the windows to appear and use ear the sound from PulseAudio.

 ##Prerequisites